yiisoft/bootstrap5/docs/guide/en/README.md

   effects.
 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options.
+- [Modal](modal.md): Learn how to create customizable dialog windows that temporarily block interactions with the main view.

 ## How to Use This Guide